-he Cook Islands are located south of the equator and consists of 15 islands spread across nearly 2 million square kilometers (km2) of the South Pacific Ocean.^{1,2} Its islands are among the world's most remote places.
+he Cook Islands are located south of the equator and consists of 15 islands spread across nearly 2 million square kilometers (km2) of the South Pacific Ocean.
+1.2 Its islands are among the world's most remote places.
 In 2016, the nation had a population of around 17,000 people, the majority of whom live on the main island of Rarotonga.
 The Cook Islands are in free association with New Zealand which allows for the sharing of some administrative and governance functions.
 As such, Cook Islanders hold New Zealand citizenship enabling them to migrate more freely than many of their Pacific neighbors.
-There are more than 50,000 Cook Islanders residing in New Zealand and a further 15,000 in Australia (altogether the Diaspora makes up nearly four times the resident population).3 Migration, mainly to New Zealand, can be a challenging dynamic for the economic development of the Cook Islands.
+There are more than 50,000 Cook Islanders residing in New Zealand and a further 15,000 in Australia (altogether the Diaspora makes up nearly four times the resident population).
+Migration, mainly to New Zealand, can be a challenging dynamic for the economic development of the Cook Islands.

-1 World Bank (2015).
+World Bank (2015).
 Country Note: The Cook Islands, Disaster Risk Financing and Insurance.
-URL: http://documents1.worldbank.org/ curated/en/405171468244771591/pdf/949800WP0Box380ry0Note0Cook0Islands.pdf
+URL: http://documents1.worldbank.org/curated/en/405171468244771591/pdf/949800WP0Box380ry0Note0Cook0Islands.pdf

 2 The Cook Islands is not a member of the World Bank Group (WBG).
-It has been a developing member country of the Asian Development Bank (ADB) since 1976.